danieldurodola02-web/projectile-motion-calculator/README.md

-# projectile-motion-calculator
-Python projectile motion calculator: time of flight, maximum height, range, and a trajectory table.
 # Projectile Motion Calculator

-A Python program that calculates key projectile motion values using physics formulas:
+This project is a simple physics-based program that calculates the key parameters of projectile motion using classical mechanics formulas.
+It was built to strengthen my understanding of Python and basic physics.

+## Features
+- Calculates:
   - Time of flight
   - Maximum height
+  - Horizontal range
+  - Horizontal and vertical positions at a given time
+- A trajectory table showing (x, y) motion values over time
+- Clean, beginner-friendly Python code

+## How It Works
+The program uses standard projectile motion equations:
+- Converts launch angle from degrees to radians
+- Uses ( g = 9.8 m/s^2) as gravitational acceleration

+## How to Run
+1. Make sure Python 3 is installed on your system.
+2. Download the file `projectile_motion_calculator.py`.
+3. Open your terminal or command prompt and run:
+4. Enter:
+- Initial velocity (m/s)
+- Launch angle (degrees)

+## Example Output
+You will see:
+- Time of flight
+- Maximum height
 - Range
 - Position at a chosen time
-- Optional trajectory table (x and y positions)
+- A full trajectory table

-## How to Run
-1. Install Python 3.
-2. Run in your terminal or command prompt:

-   python projectile_motion_calculator.py

-3. Enter the initial velocity (m/s) and launch angle (degrees) when prompted.
+## Why I Built This
+I created this project as a practice exercise to improve at:
+- Writing clean Python code
+- Applying physics formulas to real problems
+- Building small but useful scientific programs

-## Notes
+## Author
-- Gravity constant: g = 9.8 m/s²
-- This project was created to practice Python and classical mechanics.
+**Durodola Daniel**